JanWielgus/FlightController/README.md

 # FlightController
 The project of mulitrotor flight controller by Jan Wielgus

+---

+### This project is no longer developed.
+Current flight controller project is STM_FlightController and STM_FlightControllerRemote

+---

 ### Branch naming conventions:
 - stable: tested and working version
 - master: under development